Updated: February 10, 2017

-The City of Portland is designing stormwater management and transportation improvements on SW 19th Avenue.
 SW 19th Avenue is an unimproved street covered with a mix of gravel, dirt and pavement.
-It is an important pedestrian route, a designated Safe Route to School for Capitol Hill Elementary, and part of the regional Metro Hillsdale to Lake Oswego trail and community SW Trail #6.
+It is also an important pedestrian route, a designated Safe Route to School for Capitol Hill Elementary, and part of the regional Metro Hillsdale to Lake Oswego Trail and SW Urban Trail #6.

-The Portland Bureau of Transportation is designing a paved street on two blocks of SW 19th from SW Orchid to SW Marigold using new street standards developed in the bureau’s Residential Street Program and the Tryon-Stephens Headwaters Neighborhood Street Plan.
-Residential streets with lower traffic volumes can occupy a smaller portion of the right-of-way and have a smaller footprint, less impervious surface and fewer impacts to streams and other natural features.
+Residential streets with lower traffic volumes can occupy a smaller portion of the public right-of-way and have a smaller footprint, less impervious surface and fewer impacts to streams and other natural features.

 For More Information

 Please call Joseph Annett at 503-823-2934 or email Joseph.Annett@portlandoregon.gov if you have questions or concerns, such as maintaining driveway access, business operations, medical deliveries, and other neighborhood impacts during construction.
 Click here to sign up for email updates for this project.
 We will provide you more details before construction.